 The bottom line

-Fancy features aside, that’s the real benefit of Personal Capital.
-It gives you the tools to understand your financial situation - and you can use that information to reach your goals.
+Fancy features aside, that’s the real benefit of Empower.
+It gives you the tools to understand your financial situation – and you can use that information to reach your goals.
 Knowledge, as they say, is power.